 The South West Clinical Senate provides commissioners of health and care services with a source of independent clinical advice to help them to make the best possible decisions about health and care provision in the South West.
 From September 2014, the 12 Clinical Senates across England took on the role delivered by the National Clinical Assurance Team (NCAT) until April 2014, to review major service change proposals against the clinical evidence base for them.

-As a significant service change proposal is developed and refined commissioners should ensure it undergoes a rigorous self-assessment to comply with the Department of Health’s four tests for service change against the four tests.
+As a significant service change proposal is developed and refined commissioners should ensure it undergoes a rigorous self-assessment to comply with the Department of Health’s five tests for service change against the four tests.
 The four tests are:

 - Strong public and patient engagement.